 These deadlines are strict.
 Even if you miss the statute of limitations by one day, the judge isn’t going to waive the rules.
 This is why it’s so important that you hire a personal injury lawyer early on.
 You want to give your attorney as much time as possible to prepare your case.

 The statute of limitations starts on the day of your accident.
 For medical malpractice, the three (3) years starts on the date you determine that something has gone wrong.
 For example, if you get surgery on January 1 and don’t realize the doctor was negligent until June 1, your statute will start to run on June 1.

 What Happens if You Miss the Statute of Limitations?

-If you wait too long to hire a Las Vegas personal injury lawyer, you risk being turned away.
+If you wait too long to hire a personal injury lawyer near Henderson, you risk being turned away.
 If the statute of limitations has already expired, no attorney is going to want to waste their time on your case.

 If you do manage to find an attorney willing to accept your case, the chances of actually getting your lawsuit filed are slim to none.
 Even if the judge doesn’t realize that your case is beyond the statute of limitations, the defendant’s attorney sure will.

 The defendant’s attorney is going to file a motion to have your case dismissed.
 And, if you truly are outside the statute, the judge is going to grant their motion.
 This means you receive nothing.
 At that point, there isn’t even an incentive for the defendant to want to settle.

 Call an Experienced Personal Injury Lawyer Right Away

 If you’ve suffered a personal injury and aren’t sure if you still have time to file suit, you need help.
 Call an experienced personal injury lawyer in Las Vegas right away.
 They can review your case and let you know if you have time to file a suit.